Synthesis Reactions in Chemistry

 Synthesis reactions have a wide range of applications in various fields, including:

-- Organic Chemistry: Synthesis of new organic molecules, including pharmaceuticals, dyes, and polymers.
+- Organic Chemistry: Synthesis of new organic molecules, including pharmaceuticals, dyes, polymers, and agrochemicals.

 - Inorganic Chemistry: Synthesis of new inorganic compounds for use in materials science, catalysis, and energy storage.